OULibraries/islandora_embed_theme/README.txt

-Entity iframe theme
+Islandora embed theme

-A slightly modified version of Drupal 7's core Stark theme.
+A slightly modified version of entity iframe theme.
-This provides an incredibly basic iframe mode for sites that has been optimized for use with entity_iframe, though it is not required.
+It also modifies the display of Islandora Internet Archive Bookreader for embeded bookviewer.